SS Agamemnon (1865): Building and performance

 Agamemnon's fuel efficiency enabled her to compete successfully with tea clippers between Britain and China.
 She could steam from London to Mauritius, a distance of 8,500 miles (roughly half the distance to China via the Cape of Good Hope) without coaling.

-Her normal journey time from Foochow to Liverpool was 58 days, whereas clippers could take anything from a record-breaking 88 days to 140 or more, and averaged 123 days in 1867–68.
+Her normal journey time from Fuzhou (Foochow) to Liverpool was 58 days, whereas clippers could take anything from a record-breaking 88 days to 140 or more, and averaged 123 days in 1867–68.
 Further, her cargo carrying capacity was two or three times as much as these sailing ships.

+Scott built Agamemnon as yard number 116, launched her on 25 November 1865 and completed her on 31 March 1866.
+Alfred Holt registered her at Liverpool.
+Her UK official number was 54924, and by 1871 her code letters were JKGB.

 Maiden voyage

-The newly built Agamemnon arrived in Liverpool, her home port, from Greenock on 1 April 1866, the year of the clippers' Great Tea Race.
+The newly built Agamemnon arrived in Liverpool from Greenock on 1 April 1866, the year of the clippers' Great Tea Race.
 She sailed for China on 19 April.
 Her outward passage was the quickest recorded to date, reaching Mauritius in 40 days and Singapore in 60.
 The whole journey from Liverpool to Hong Kong took 65 days.
 This beat the fastest tea clipper outward passage of 77 days by the Cairngorm in 1853.